mukil/mapping-moodle/README.md

 ## Icons

-Moodle "Item" and "Section" icon are both under (Creative Commons - Attribution 3.0 United States)[http://creativecommons.org/licenses/by/3.0/us/] designed by [FatCow Web Hosting](http://www.fatcow.com/).
+Moodle "Item" and "Section" icon are both under [Creative Commons - Attribution 3.0 United States](http://creativecommons.org/licenses/by/3.0/us/) designed by [FatCow Web Hosting](http://www.fatcow.com/).

-## Release Notes
+## Changelog

+1.1.2-SNAPSHOT, Nov 12 2013

+Compatible with DeepaMehta 4.1.2

+Features:
+- Simplified application model
+  ("Moodle Items" now map "files", "urls" and "file-urls" (=pages))
+- "Moodle Items" come now with a custom "Page Renderer" (allowing users to access/read certain materials directly in DMs Detail Panel)
+- Secure storage and retrieval for "Moodle Security Keys" per "User Account"
+- Security Key can be set via Webclient (Topic command of "User Account")

+Fixes:
+- Sorting of "Moodle sections" in DMs "Page panel" is now correct
+- Moodle User Id is requested automatically (always when a security key is set)

+Know Issues:
+- Materials & Activities which are "hidden" in Moodle appear in DeepaMehta
+- Updating items is not yet implemented

 1.0-SNAPSHOT, 28 Jun 2013